nstanard/mac/README.md

 ## Steps

-1. On a fresh OS install ... download this repo as a zip file.
+1. On a fresh OS install ... use safari to download this repo as a zip file.
 2. Extract the repo to ~/Development/mac
 3. Navigate to `~/Development/mac` on the command line and run `bash mac`